Neem & Tea Tree Body & Hair Shampoo

 If hair loss is sudden or patchy, you should talk to your doctor, as it may be a symptom of a larger medical condition.

 Check your current shampoo!
-Does it contain ingredients like Sodium Laurel Sulfate (SLS)?
-SLS was developed to clean grease off of automotive garage floors!
+Does it contain synthetic detergents like Sodium Laurel Sulfate (SLS)?
+These detergents were developed as industrial de-greasers.
 Our scalp and hair were never meant to be exposed to ingredients like this.

 We put a lot of care and research into our recipes, but I often believe that what is not in our natural shampoo bars is even more beneficial, than what is in them.

 With all the synthetic ingredients in commercial shampoos, specialty shampoos, and even some handmade shampoos, it is no wonder that so many people have problems with their hair and scalp.